andreafabrizi/Dropbox-Uploader/plugins/thunar/README.md

 ## Known drawbacks

 * sharing files / directories **with spaces in names does not work**
+* you can select one file / directory at the same time
 * for some unknown reason Dropbox-Uploader sometimes gives "FAILED" result instead of a link.
 This is npt a script specific issue and in such scenario I encourage to simply try again.

 ## About the author of the plugin